-I view all my work as sculpture, be it lettercutting, silver work, carving, modeling, construction or land forming.
+I view all my work as sculpture, be it lettercutting, silver work, carving, modelling, construction or land forming.
 It may be abstract or figurative.

 My carving is currently in slate, elm or yew.
-Modeling is done in clay from which I create moulds for casting small editions.
+Modelling is done in clay from which I create moulds for casting small editions.
 Larger works tend to be made in plaster and subsequently cast.
-A few sculptures may be constructed from fiberglass or metal.
+A few sculptures may be constructed from fibreglass or metal.

 James Reynolds Sculptures

 Most of my lettercutting is on stone, often local Cumbrian slate that can have interesting greenish markings.
 Recently I have been using cobbles and these lend themselves to celebration pieces for weddings or other important events when the lettering is often wrapped around the stone.